Carry-On Hearts… Her Cheapest Way to Travel Away From Him

 Italian intonation.
 Gentle chuckle.
 A tendency to gaze at others as if he were tuning in to something profound.

-They encountered each other in a hostel kitchen at midnight each attempting to prepare pasta using borrowed cookware.
+They met each other in a hostel kitchen at midnight each attempting to prepare pasta using borrowed cookware.

 “You move as if you’re fleeing ” he remarked nonchalantly mixing the sauce.